Nikhil-a29/ArduinoDAC/README.md

 <img width="500" alt="Screen Shot 2019-08-12 at 2 55 22 PM" src="https://user-images.githubusercontent.com/33910853/62890296-3c94f700-bd11-11e9-9452-7d6df5d183cb.png">

 6. Attach previously made connectors to J3.
 On the EVAL board, insert LK7 (LDAC pin needs to be pulled low in order for the DAC register to be updated) and move LK1 from position A to position B since digital power is coming from J1, not SDP board.
 Connect the BNC cables to VOUT_BUF on the EVAL board.
 Solder .200” 3 pin and .200” 2 pin connector to Analog & Digital PCB’s, respectively.
 Solder the 3 position .200” screw terminal and 2 position .200” screw terminal to Analog and Digital power supply boards, respectively.
 Screw into EVAL boards.
-Attach this whole complex after attaching the necessary wires, shown in the next step.
+Attach this whole complex after attaching the analog power wires to VDD, AGND, and VSS and the digital power wires to VCC and DGND.

 <img width="500" alt="Screen Shot 2019-08-12 at 2 56 41 PM" src="https://user-images.githubusercontent.com/33910853/62890399-6bab6880-bd11-11e9-9b09-8438ec349a96.png">